huyh1010/HomeTech-Space/README.md

 • This application provides a list of home device products labeled and grouped based on their category.
 User will automatically see a displayed UI feature of the product categorization which helps enhance their shopping experience.
 In each category, the application also provide a filtering section based on the product specification (ex: price, brand name, size, dimension or weight...).

-• This application also provides a webpage feature which display a list of grouping products (from different category) in a bundle at a reasonable price to allow the user to select and purchase without having to browse through other product webpage based on their category.
+• This application also provides a webpage feature which display a list of grouping products (from different category) in a bundle (product combo or package) at a reasonable price to allow the user to select and purchase without having to browse through other product webpage based on their category.

+• This application also contains a simple chat box between users to interact.

+• An integration with third-party login providers (Google & Facebook) is included in the application.

+• This application contains a data visualization for seller(admin) to track the product status.

 • While the HomeTech Space does provide a viable choice for user to browse through products, we hope to implement a "popular section" feature to allow customer to look at the platform's best-selling product.
 We also hope to build a customization webpage feature that allows user to select their product from scratch.
 While our bundle options does provide somewhat similar feature, the products in the bundle are pre-selected by the store and user are not allowed to adjust and select their own preferred product in the bundle.
 It would be amazing to also include a customer's review section for product reviews.